Compatibility complexes of overdetermined PDEs of finite type, with applications to the Killing equation

 Then, the antisymmetry $w_{cb} = -w_{bc}$ and the algebraic Bianchi identity $R_{[abc]d} = 0$ allow us to write

 In general, the connection $\TT_a$ is not a flat.
 In fact, it is flat iff $(M,g)$ is of constant curvature, $R_{abcd} = \alpha (g_{ac} g_{bd} - g_{ad} g_{bc})$ for some constant $\alpha$.
-However, when the solutions of $\TT[v,w] = 0$ span a vector bundle, the restriction of $\TT$ to this sub-bundle (which could be of rank zero) is flat and the corresponding flat section equation is equivalent to the original Killing equation, hence implying its finite type.
-Thus, the required regularity condition is that the solutions of the Killing equation, in tractor form, span a sub-bundle.
-Or, equivalently, the pointwise dimension of the span of these solutions is constant.
+In general, the dimension of the space of local solutions of $\TT [\begin{smallmatrix} v \\ w \end{smallmatrix}] = 0$ need not be constant over $M$.
+However, when it is (this is the needed regularity condition), the local solutions span a vector bundle and the restriction of $\TT$ to this sub-bundle is flat and the corresponding flat section equation is equivalent to the original Killing equation (Lemma~\ref{lem:conn-flat-conn}), hence implying its regular finite type.
+Thus, the required regularity condition is that the local solutions of the Killing equation, in tractor form, span a sub-bundle.
+Or, equivalently, the pointwise dimension of the span of these local solutions is constant.
 However, in special cases, this particular way of reducing the Killing operator to a flat connection may not be the preferred one, and a different reduction might be more convenient.

 Consider a tensor $T[g]$ built covariantly out of the metric $g$, the Riemann tensor $R$, and the covariant derivatives $\nabla R$, $\nabla \nabla R$, \ldots.
 Define its linearization $\dot{T}$ about $g$ by the identity $T[g + \eps h] = T[g] + \eps \dot{T}[h] + O(\eps^2)$.
 Recall the standard identity between the Lie derivative, $T$ and $\dot{T}$: